 - Emails with two to five links convert at double the average rate

-- Your own baseline is more useful than any benchmark.
-Know your number, then test against it
+- Your own baseline is more useful than any benchmark when trying to make improvements - ensure you know your campaign stats, then test how certain changes effect these stats

 If your email list is underperforming or you are not sure where to start with segmentation or automation, we can help you work out what to fix first.